Capital costing

 - Equipment and fit out costs

-The amount of initial investment capital required for a cinema is hugely variable dependent on where it is located, whether it is a new build or refurbishment, size, quality and nature of services to be provided as well as what is required in terms of compliance with local planning regulations.
+The amount of initial investment capital required for a cinema is hugely variable, depending on where it is located, whether it is a new build or refurbishment and the size, quality and nature of services to be provided as well as what is required in terms of compliance with local planning regulations.

-Distributor release patterns and smaller audiences generally mean that several smaller auditoria are required rather than one big one to make the thing work.
-Multiplex operators in the UK reduced their capital start-up costs in the 1980s and 1990s by building multiple screens, out of town in a low cost shell with a basic minimum standard of fit out and limited ancillary trading areas.
-More recently, in the face of tighter planning controls on green field sites, and pressures to regenerate urban areas there is a move back onto the high street.
+Distributor release patterns and smaller audiences generally mean that several smaller auditoria are required rather than one big one to make the thing work financially.
+Multiplex operators in the UK reduced their capital start-up costs in the 1980s and 1990s by building multiple screens out of town in a low cost shell with a basic minimum standard of fit out and limited ancillary trading areas.
+Subsequently, in the face of tighter planning controls on green field sites, and pressures to regenerate urban areas, there was a move back onto the high street.

-The majority of cinema chains are also differentiating their offer with upgraded facilities and more diverse programming as exemplified by the range of luxury multiplexes now open in Britain’s major city centres.
-Multiplexes increasingly represent direct competition to the smaller independent cinema and, like the ‘corner shop’, independents will have to work doubly hard to keep their customers.
+Many cinema chains also differentiated their offer, with upgraded facilities and more diverse programming as exemplified by the range of luxury multiplexes now open in Britain’s major city centres.
+As a result, multiplexes often now represent direct competition to smaller independent cinemas, meaning they will have to work doubly hard to keep their customers.

 Raising finance